TurtleWilly/dokuwiki-matrix-notifier/README.md

 Wilhelm/ JPTV.club

-This project was loosely forked from the *DokuWiki Discord Notifer* (https://github.com/zteeed/dokuwiki-discord-notifier).
+This project was loosely forked from the *DokuWiki Discord Notifier* (https://github.com/zteeed/dokuwiki-discord-notifier).